 They play beauty salon and wear barrettes with their daughters.

 I think I know how you are feeling.
 Maybe you feel like you aren’t a real woman?
 Maybe you think you will never ever recover from that last miscarriage you had?
-Maybe you feel like no one understands, and that everyone else and their sister are happily pregnant with their third child.
+Maybe you feel that everyone else and their sister are happily pregnant with their third child.

 Jail is an interesting place to observe parenting in practice and illuminates what it is that babies really need.